 I had always thought of vinegar in relation to cleaning the same way I think of tofu in relation to food.
-It’s fine if that’s what you’re into, and I understand it can be good, but it’s really none of my business.
+Fine if that’s what you’re into, and I understand it can be good, but it’s really none of my business.
 I’d just as soon eat/use something else.
-Nonetheless, I spent the morning testing out vinegar as a way to clean a few things, and it turns out, it’s… awesome?
+Nonetheless, I spent the morning testing vinegar as a way to clean a few things, and it turns out, it’s… awesome?
 No, that’s a bit much.
 I take back “awesome.”
 Let’s go with “a thing that works.”

 I also tried a half vinegar/half water mixture to clean my laptop.
 It worked really well.
 This is probably the cleanest this filthy computer has been in a couple of years (we've reached a low point for electrical devices in my NYC apartment).
 My fingers aren’t even sticking to the keys as I type right now.
 And the vinegar left no streaks on the screen the way a plain damp rag always seems to do.